Fort Lauderdale Bicycle Accident Lawyers

 - Substantially full disability for 90 days

-Successful Fort Lauderdale bicycle accident claims require demonstrable negligence of another party to have caused or contributed to the accident.
+A successful Fort Lauderdale bicycle accident case requires demonstrable negligence of another party to have caused or contributed to the accident.
 What is negligence?
 It is a breach of the duty of care owed to the public.

 Vehicle drivers, for example, owe a duty of care to follow all traffic laws and drive safely and prudently.
 Thus, if an accident stems from a motorist failing to honor the bicyclist’s right-of-way, the motorist is arguably negligent.